 Data fetching caching

-Cache on the data fetching layer, either using Service Worker (which isn't very flexible solution) or some caching lib.
-But the problem remains that the calls and the models are disconnected and the controllers need to keep them in sync.
+The other option is caching on the data fetching layer, either using Service Worker (which isn't very flexible solution) or some fetch-caching lib.
+Same as with the ad-hoc caching above however, the problem remains that the fetch calls and the models are disconnected and the controllers need to keep them in sync at all times.

 MVC makes for a Better Testing ❌